shubham1-618/Gendam/05_mantras/gendam_youtube_master_mantras.md

 - No breath holding required (for personal use)
 - Can be used for stuck financial situations

-**Translation/Meaning:** "Provide me with money, wealth, and prosperity from all directions"
+**Translation/Meaning:** "Provide me with money, wealth, Abundance, and prosperity from all directions"

 ---